-Tenant Advocates:Tenant Advocates (Housing Rights Committee, National Housing Law Project, Bay Area Legal Aid) work with residents and stakeholders to promote greater understanding of resident rights
+Tenant Advocates: Tenant Advocates (Housing Rights Committee, National Housing

+Law Project, Bay Area Legal Aid) work with residents and

 HOPE SF Community Engagement

 Resident Services and Community Building Overview

 Each of the four HOPE SF sites will continue to integrate intensive resident services and community building activities, executed by lead on-site service providers in collaboration with neighboring CBOs and city-wide programming.
 Services teams will focus their efforts towards preparing HOPE SF site residents for the transition to non-profit management, continuing to stabilize the tenant populations, and developing pathways towards economic mobility.
 They will achieve this through service connection and on-site programming in areas of housing stability, economic mobility, public safety, health and wellness, and education.